ozairs/apiconnect/gatewayscript/README.md

 	The `message` context variable is the default context that contains the API runtime context, which includes the JSON body sent back to the consumer.
 3. Click on the X to close the editor menu and save your changes.
 4. Test the Pokemon API.
 Click the **Play icon** to open the built-in test tool.
-Test the **get /pokemon/{id}** operation, enter an **id** value of `1`.
+Test the **get /current** operation, enter **zipcode** value of `90201`.
 A single Pokemon item is returned with the additional attribute `platform` containing `Powered by API Connect`.
 	```
 	{
-		"data": {
-			"moves": "slow"
-		},
-		"height": "70",
-		"name": "ivysaur",
-		"weight": 200,
-		"id": "1",
+		"zip": "90210",
+		"temperature": 61,
+		"humidity": 93,
+		"city": "Beverly Hills",
+		"state": "California",
-		"platform" : "Powered by API Connect"
+		"platform": "Powered by IBM API Connect"
 	}
 	```